-“Right from the start, I was hooked," said Tim.
-"My Dad was a very skilled fisherman.
+“Right from the start, I was hooked,” says Jack.
+“My Dad was a very skilled fisherman.
 When I was a kid, he used to take me all over to compete in ice fishing derbies.
 Those are of some of my best memories.
 I will never forget the excitement of winning a prize and seeing a smile on my Dad’s face.”

-“When I turned eleven or so, I bought my first set of ice fishing traps, which are also known as tip-ups.
-They were great, but after a couple of seasons, the wear and tear really began to show.
+“When I turned eleven or so, I bought my first set of ice fishing traps, also known as tip-ups.
+They were great, but after a couple of seasons the wear and tear really began to show.
 The tripper wouldn’t stay in place and it would freeze up.
-The reels would bend and some would even come off.”
-“In 1979, I decided to build a set of ice fishing traps.
-Since then, I've made a few improvements," said Tim.
+The reels would bend, and some would even come off.”
+“In 1979, I decided to build my own set of ice fishing traps.

-He began making traps as a hobby and a small side business.
-Relying heavily on his experience as a fisherman as well as his father’s advice, Tim set out to make the highest quality product he could.
-In the early days, he ran the business on his own with the help of his wife and four children as they became old enough to help out.
+Jack began making traps as a hobby and then as a small side business.
+Relying heavily on his experience as a fisherman, as well as his father’s advice, Jack set out to make the highest quality product he could.
+In the early days, he ran the business on his own with the help of his wife and four children as they became old enough to help.

 “In those early days, it was the smaller sporting goods stores that really sustained us.”

-Of all of the accomplishments Jack Traps has achieved since 1979, Tim is most proud of the high quality of the products he makes.
+Manufacturing processes became much more efficient with the extra space.
+Nothing was automated; every part remains hand crafted but having the room to work on different parts at the same time greatly increased capacity.
 The attention to detail that goes into to each part of the trap in the factory assures customers that their equipment will function to its fullest out on the ice.
 The trap’s wood is sanded, stained and dipped in two coats of marine polyurethane, preventing water and weather damage; all hardware is stainless steel or aluminum; and reels and trippers are packed tightly with lithium grease, eliminating freeze-up.